IngenuityEngine/cloudFTP/README.md

 * Tests run with a separate set of directories, /home/web/cloudFTP/test_files
 * REALLY IMPORTANT: If you recursively delete a directory that has ingenuitystudios mounted on files, it will delete the contents of your bucket.
 Always double check that ingenuitystudios is unmounted before doing anything major.
 * Server running in the background using systemd service, cloudFTP.
 Listening on port 7000, using ports within the range 10090-10100 to initiate passive connections.
 These settings can be changed in config/default.js.
+* Note: on instance, the host in config/default.js must be the explicit IP address of the instance (8.34.213.164).
+Will not resolve for all clients if localhost or 127.0.0.1 is used.
 * See full documentation: https://github.com/IngenuityEngine/coren/wiki/Install-and-Run-Node-App-on-Instance

+###To Do
+* Extend user authentication to use web database or other system
+* Refer to todo.md